Carol Ruth Silver: Later career

 Silver served three terms on the Board of Supervisors, stepping down in 1989.
-Silver ran in the Democratic primary for California's 1st congressional district, in 1996, but lost to Michela Alioto (who then lost to incumbent Frank Riggs).
+She ran in the Democratic primary for California's 1st congressional district, in 1996, but lost to Michela Alioto (who then lost to incumbent Frank Riggs).
 Silver ran in the 2000 District 6 supervisorial race, coming in fourth.

 Silver then retired from politics and continued her philanthropic work, which had included founding San Francisco's Chinese American International School in 1982, the first and most modeled Mandarin Chinese immersion program in the United States.
 In the summer of 2002 she traveled to Afghanistan to explore ways that American citizens could extend a hand of friendship to the Afghan people, and she has founded or co-founded three organizations dedicated in different ways to supporting and promoting education in Afghanistan, particularly of women and girls.

 In 2007, Silver was appointed director of the San Francisco Sheriff's Department's Office of Prisoner Legal Services.
 She resigned the position in 2009, stating her reluctance to work in a system that supported the war on drugs.
 She wrote in her resignation letter: